 Our grants support and encourage legal writing that is of value to Canadian lawyers, notaries and judges in their day-to-day work in the law and in the administration of justice.
-Although most research grants are for $5,000, we award at least two grants of $10,000 each year.
+Our grants are generally in amounts greater than $5,000 and less than or equal to $10,000.

 - 1Research and writing that emphasizes the statement of existing rules of law, which is often called doctrinal research.